 The father is a kind of opponent in that he has no time for Marco’s fanciful stories.

-In a cumulative, imaginative, carnivalesque story such as this, there may not be any big battle between the child and the other characters.
+In a cumulative, imaginative, carnivalesque story such as this, there may not be any big struggle between the child and the other characters.
 Instead, the ‘battle scene’ will be ‘the moment of extreme chaos’.

 This is the illustration with everything in it.